shubham-gupta-30/humming_transcription/README.md

 ## Model checkpoint
 The trained model checkpoint we present in our report is at `checkpoints/harmonic_cqt.pt`.
 This is trained for `3` epochs, as we stopped seeing any further improvements in tracked metrics and the network seems to converge.
 We also experiemnted with a smaller model, which we do not include in our report, and the checkpoint for that is located at `checkpoints/cqt_1d.pt`.

+P.S: We are having some trouble uploading our model checkpoints through GIT LFS at the moment.
+We are working to fix this issue, in the meanwhile, please contact the authors for access to those trained checkpoints.

 ## Data Loader
 The loader for the humtrans  dataset is located in `loader.py`.
 To only work with the filtered dataset with correct onsets, just transfer the zip files from the `heurestic_filtered_onsets_offsets` folder in  the main `HumTrans` dataset folder and depending on the split you desire, you can provide the appropriate file name  while instantiating the `HumTransDataset` class.
 This dataset class and the accompanying collate function `CustomCollate` for creating a DataLoader has support for a lot of useful functionality:
 - Its possible to preload the audio files for faster training (if there is enough CPU memory)